irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 Thankfully we have a bunch of coping mechanisms we can find to use.
 One of my favourite ones is comedy.
 Even if the issues are very serious, making light of them can make them much more tolerable.
 Also, fascists always want to be taken seriously, with their flat, grey, Hugo Boss[^hugoboss] uniforms and their goose-stepping[^goosestep].
 If we treat the whole of politics as the joke that it is, we can speak truth to power more effectively.

-# The Manifesto
+# The Manifesto, or, *Scientific Communism*

 In The Communist Manifesto, Karl Marx defined the goal of Communism as "the abolition of private property".[^marx] This was apparently the best he could do.
 I propose a new, universal, almost irreducible goal for Worldwide Communism:

 > Full human rights for every human being, without exception.
 >
-> This means every right, from the more well-defined ones to the vaguer ones - food, water, clean air, shelter, hygiene, healthcare, dignity, respect, work, freedom of movement, freedom of speech, freedom of religion, freedom from violence, freedom of love, creativity.
+> This means every right, from the more well-defined ones to the vaguer ones - food, water, clean air, shelter, hygiene, healthcare, dignity, respect, freedom to work or not, freedom of movement, freedom of speech, freedom of religion, freedom from violence, freedom of love, creativity.
 >
 > These rights must be provided to every human being, utterly without exception - regardless of age, sex, gender, sexuality, ethnicity, disability, neuro-divergence, where you were born, personality.
 >